-Cheese is such an ingredient which makes every dish taste tastier, Whether it’s a pizza, sandwich or fondue, cheese makes or breaks every dish.
-There are thousands of cheese types that exists which differs based on their taste, style, flavour etc. When it comes to serving wine, cheese has often been a reliable companion due to its deliciousness which only enhances the wines taste.
+Cheese is such an ingredient that makes every dish taste tastier, Whether it’s a pizza, sandwich, or fondue, cheese makes or breaks every dish.
+There are thousands of cheese types that exist which differ based on their taste, style, flavor, etc. When it comes to serving wine, cheese has often been a reliable companion due to its deliciousness which only enhances the wine’s taste.
 But not all types of cheese can be paired with any kind of wine, and knowing which one to choose for your platter is extremely crucial.
-So before jumping to wine Cheese paor let’s learn about cheese.
+So before jumping to wine and Cheese pairing, let’s learn about cheese.

 Fresh cheese is the rindless, soft cheese that melts in your mouth.
 This cheese is often mildly tangy and includes varieties of farmers cheese.
 Ricotta, Mascarpone, Burrata, Feta, Goats Cheese and the famous Mozzarella are all included in this type.

 Bloomy cheese is the richest and creamiest cheese that you will find in supermarkets.
 This cheese is extremely soft and includes varieties such as Brie Cheese, Camembert and Robiola.

 This rich, creamy cheese comes in both soft and semi soft varieties and includes cheese types such as Fontina, Epoisses, Reblochon and Taleggio.